Carbuncle

 Escudo de Castilla y León

-Arms of Hugo Frazão Coutinho Dias with crown
+Arms of Hugo Frazão Coutinho Dias with crown, motto, and collar

-Blazon keywords: Or, Gules, Argent, Azure, Purpure, Sable, Vert, One, Two, Three, Four, Five, Nine, Quarterly, Chevron, Between, Fleur de lis, Mullet, In saltire, Escutcheon, In cross, Charged, Plate, In each flank, Center, Overall, Carbuncle, Orle, Knotted, Cord, Debruised, Mount, Issuant, Base, Tower, Port and windows, Masoned, Wolf, Supporting, Enté en point, Bar, Wavy, Crown of the Sovereign and Most Noble Order of the Pomegranate and Crown.
+Blazon keywords: Or, Gules, Argent, Azure, Purpure, Sable, Vert, One, Two, Three, Four, Five, Nine, Quarterly, Chevron, Between, Fleur de lis, Mullet, In saltire, Escutcheon, In cross, Charged, Plate, In each flank, Center, Overall, Carbuncle, Orle, Knotted, Cord, Debruised, Mount, Issuant, Base, Tower, Port and windows, Masoned, Wolf, Supporting, Enté en point, Bar, Wavy, Crown of the Sovereign and Most Noble Order of the Pomegranate, Crown, Motto, Surrounded and Collar.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Leather.